Full Spectrum vs Isolate

 Furthermore, the presence of terpenes also influences the entourage effect, so a full spectrum CBD oil that includes them is theoretically more effective.

-However, CBD is the only cannabinoid approved by WADA (World Anti-Doping Association), so isolates are perfect for athletes.
+CBD is the only cannabinoid approved by ESL & WADA (World Anti-Doping Association), which state that: “All natural and synthetic cannabinoids are prohibited except for cannabidiol (CBD).”